 939 E. Conway St., (414) 486-1768

 The Newport on Facebook

 This Bay View hidden gem is mostly a neighborhood hangout for young and old.
 But even though it doesn't have a ton of TVs, the hangout also makes for a great, animated place to watch games local and national – especially for Packers games, when the bar brings in hot ham and rolls (or other treats) to help soak up another Green Bay win.
-And for a similar classic atmosphere in a new locale, check out the owners' new St. Francis spot, Creed's Foggy Dew.
+And for a similar classic atmosphere in a slightly newer locale, check out the owners' other St. Francis spot, Creed's Foggy Dew.

 Nomad World Pub

 If you're a soccer fan, then I'm sure that you've already been to, or at least heard of, Nomad World Pub on Brady Street.
 The pub features daily drink specials, including the world's shortest Happy Hour on Monday through Friday, plus there's the extensive and colorful outdoor patio space.

 Pistol Pete's serves up a good place to catch games if you like to hang out west.
 Half a sports bar and half a restaurant with an attached cigar and scotch bar, Pistol Pete's offers two projection TVs, eight other TVs, pool tables, darts, a good selection of video games and a good menu.
 There isn't a lot of memorabilia, but if you like NASCAR, they have some interesting things around.